 More than one billion people speak Chinese as their first language — that’s more than any other population in the world!
 UNESCO (part of the United Nations) first created Chinese Language Day in 2010 to celebrate Chinese as one of the six official languages of the United Nations.
 We’ve enjoyed it every year since on April 20.
 The day also celebrates Cangjie, who invented Chinese characters about 5,000 years ago.
 Legend says that when Cangjie finished, the gods rained grain upon the earth.

-Chinese Language Day - History
+Chinese Language Day timeline

 One-fifth of the world